 Inside the Mu-so 2nd Generation

-The Mu-so 2nd Generation has a slightly more powerful amplifier than the first generation—it delivers 475 watts compared to the original’s 450 watts—but its onboard digital signal processor is significantly more powerful: 2,000 MIPS (million instructions per second) compared to a measly 150 MIPS for the first-gen speaker.
+The Mu-so 2nd Generation has a 450-watt amplifier—same as the original—but its onboard digital signal processor is significantly more powerful: 2,000 MIPS (million instructions per second) compared to a measly 150 MIPS for the first-gen speaker.
 One of the many features the DSP enables is a room compensation algorithm that allows you to at least somewhat customize the speaker’s performance to your room.
 This isn’t as ambitious as the room correction software you’ll find in better A/V receivers, or even the Trueplay technology Sonos developed for its speakers, but it will compensate if you have no choice but to place the Mu-so against a wall or in a corner (the third setting turns off compensation if you’re able to put the speaker in an open space).

 Remove the new Mu-so’s black asymmetrical cloth grille (you can buy a replacement grille in olive green, peacock blue, or terracotta red, but these cost £50 each) and you’ll find a similar three-way audio system to that which made the original Mu-so sound so fabulous, including a large bass port on the bottom of the cabinet.
 This time around, however, Naim worked with its sister company Focal to design a whole new set of mid-range and bass drivers designed to deliver true stereo from a single cabinet.